NeptuneHub/k3s-supreme-waffle/nextcloud/README.md

 # CONFIGURATION WITH TLS

-You need to follow all the step before the **helm install nextcloud** command.
+To avoid lower the probability of a man in the middle attack is strongly useful to use a TLS certifcate.
+To do that follow all the previous step, just skip the **helm install nextcloud** command and proceed with this other step.

 First you need to create your certificate, in case of self-signed certificate you can follow this command
 ```